-Content loss is the simple Euclidean distance between the outputs of the model for the content image and the generated image at specific layer in the network.
+The content loss is the simple Euclidean distance between the outputs of the model for the content image and the generated image at a specific layer in the network.

 Where the content is the feature map of the content image, and gen is the feature map of the generated image.